Symmetry as a shadow of topological order and a derivation of topological holographic principle: Summary -- The essence of a symmetry

 \section{Summary -- The essence of a symmetry}

 With so many equivalences between symmetries labeled by (higher) groups and anomalies, it is clear that group, higher group, anomalies, local fusion higher categories, \etc\ are not the best notions to describe a symmetry.
-From the very beginning, it is clear that symmetries, as well as (invertible and non-invertible) anomalies are actually described by algebra of local symmetric operators.
-In this paper, we show that an algebra of local symmetric operators is actually described by a non-degenerate braided fusion $n$-category, which happens to correspond to a topological order in one higher dimension.
-This leads to a holographic theory of symmetries and anomalies.
+The algebra of local symmetric operators provides a more fundamental description of symmetries and (invertible and non-invertible) anomalies of quantum many body systems.
+In this paper, we show that this algebra contains a special subset of extended operators, dubbed t-patch operators, whose algebraic relations encode the data of a non-degenerate braided fusion $n$-category.
+This category happens to capture the universal data of a topological order in one higher dimension.
+So, this point of view leads to a holographic theory of symmetries and anomalies.